MicroEJ/docs/VEEPortingGuide/device.rst

 Principle
 =========

-The Device library provides access to the device information.
+The Device Foundation Library provides access to the device information.
 This includes the architecture name and a unique identifier of the device for this architecture.